agsh/onvif/README.md

 ### Tests
 In the library directory run `npm test`

+By default the tests use a mockup server to generate ONVIF replies.

 To test with the real device, set appropriate environment variables `HOSTNAME`, `USERNAME`, `PASSWORD`, `PORT` and run tests.